LetyM/UOC/README.md

 # UOC
-Notebooks and .py related to the UOC's Pyhton Course
+Notebooks and one project related to the UOC's Pyhton Course